rockNhu/phagesnake/readme.md

 |scaffolds number|Scaffolds of genome, to check the genome quality|
 |length|How many base pairs in genome|
 |ORFs number|Predict Open Reading Frames number in genome|

+### 3. Nucleotide alignment sub-workflow

+This sub-workflow part present as `nucl_align` in the DAG plot.
+It is a taxonomy-related workflow.
+Align to the neibour genomes could show what species it is.

+- [MMseqs2](https://github.com/soedinglab/MMseqs2) was used to align the phage genome with the INPHARED database.
+The output in this step is `blastn.tsv`.
+- The `blastn.tsv` was filtered by **identity > 75%** and **coverage > 75%**(The coarse genus range) of alignment, and the output file was `blastn.list`, it recorded NCBI genome accession ids.
+- Using the "acc." ids to catch the sequence and calculate Average Nucleotide Identity(ANI).
+- ANI was calculated by [VIRIDIC](https://rhea.icbm.uni-oldenburg.de/viridic/), the final output file were all in `viridic_output`.

+### 4. TerL Tree sub-workflow

+This sub-workflow was present as `terL_tree` in the DAG plot.

+Terminase Large subunit(TerL) was a common gene in DNA phages(but not in every phage), so it was always used for phylogenetic analysis.

+- First, prepare for analysis.
+To get TerL, used alignment output from the [Annotation workflow](#2-annotation-workflow).
+The TerL of the phage was found in annotations of it, and others were found in protein alignment.
+- Then, [MAFFT](https://github.com/GSLBiotech/mafft) was used to align all TerLs and [IQ-Tree](https://github.com/iqtree/iqtree2) to build a phylogenetic tree.
+- Finally, visualization of the tree was plotted by the `Phylo` package of [Biopython](https://github.com/biopython/biopython)

 ### 5. vConTACT sub-workflow (Optional)